 To calculate the summation of the counting numbers 1 + 2 + 3 + ... + n the sequence can be visualized geometrically and solved for by finding the area of the shape formed.

-The arithmetic mean, also called the sample mean, is the average of a sample space.
-To calculate the arithmetic mean sum all the data points in a sample space and then divide by the number of elements.
+The sample mean, also called the arithmetic mean, is the average of a sample space.
+To calculate the sample mean, sum all the data points in a sample space and then divide by the number of elements.

 To calculate the expected value of a discrete distribution multiply all of the events of the distribution with the probability of the element occuring.